Privacy and Cookies

-‘Vantage’, ‘we’, ‘us’ and ‘our’ means Vantage Infrastructure (UK) Limited and its affiliates Vantage Infrastructure (USA) Inc. and Vantage Infrastructure (Asia) Pte Limited, and we are committed to respecting your privacy.
+‘Vantage’, ‘we’, ‘us’ and ‘our’ means Vantage Infrastructure (UK) Limited and its affiliate Vantage Infrastructure (USA) Inc. and we are committed to respecting your privacy.

 Vantage Infrastructure (UK) Limited is located in the UK with a registered address at 2nd Floor, 50 St Mary Axe, London, EC3A 8FR, company registration number 05675754.
 Vantage Infrastructure (UK) Limited is authorised and regulated by the Financial Conduct Authority (“FCA”).